1978–79 FC Basel season

 The Fussball Club Basel 1893 1978–79 season was their 85th season since the club was founded.
 It was their 33rd consecutive season in the top flight of Swiss football after they won promotion during the season 1945–46.
 They played their home games in the St. Jakob Stadium.
-This was René Theler's third period as chairman.
+This was René Theler's third period as chairman of the club.

 Overview

 Pre-season

 Helmut Benthaus was first team manager for the fourteenth consecutive season.
 There were only a few changes in the squad.
 Eigil Nielsen moved on to Luzern.
 Serge Muhmenthaler was forced to terminate his playing career early due to his injury.
 Muhmenthaler would return a few years later as referee.
 From the season 1984–85 as referee in the Swiss Football Association and from 1989 as FIFA-Referee.
 From 1980 until the end of his career in December 1997 he conducted about 250 Swiss and some 75 international games.
 Walter Mundschin retired from active football.
 During his time with Basel from 1965 to 1978, Mundschin played a total of 437 games and scored 67 goals.
 230 of these games were in the Nationalliga A, 52 in the Swiss Cup or Swiss League Cup, in the European competitions (European Cup, Cup Winners' Cup, UEFA cup and Cup of the Alps) and 98 were friendly games.
 He scored 44 goals in the domestic league, five in the cup competitions, four in the European competitions and the other 14 were scored during the test games.
 Mundschin won the Swiss championship six times, the Swiss Cup twice and the League Cup once.

 There were also a few new players in the squad.
 Robert Baldinger joined from Wettingen, Erwin Meyer joined from SC Emmen and Rolf Schönauer joined from local club SC Binningen.
 All other mutations were internal between the first team and the reserves.

 Benthaus led the team in a total of 59 games in their 1978–79 season.
 32 of these games were in the domestic league, three in the Swiss Cup, six in the Swiss League Cup, two in the 1978–79 UEFA Cup, four in the Cup of the Alps and 12 were friendly matches.
 The team scored a total of 110 goals and conceded 97.